The series of concerts for this March/April are postponed but not cancelled.

 SCREAM, GILGAMESH, SCREAM: First Movement.
 Jordan Hall, Feb.18, 2016

-IN NATURA (2011), for soprano clarinet, E flat sopranino clarinet or viola, prepared piano and pre-recorded sounds.
-It premiered on March 31, 2014, at the “Outside the Box” festival at Southern Illinois University.
+IN NATURA (2011), for soprano clarinet, E flat sopranino clarinet (or viola/violin), prepared piano and pre-recorded sounds.
+It premiered on March 31, 2011, at the “Outside the Box” festival at Southern Illinois University.

 In Natura continues Miller’s interest in concrete sounds, this time entirely from nature: wind, water, insects, storms.
 The 9’30” collage of natural ambiences is in 3 continuous movements and directs the entire composition.
 The two clarinet parts (the E flat clarinet part has also been arranged for viola) are based on Miller’s bird-whistling improvisations, incorporating numerous extended techniques, and the sound of very slowed down crickets.
 The prepared piano serves as commentary.
 As in Vines for Music, Miller has eliminated “concert pitch”, creating a score which mimics nature’s tuning: sounds co-mingled but do not form “chords” or have an over-arching tonal center.